apache/openwhisk/ansible/README.md

 ansible-playbook -i environments/<environment> invoker.yml -e docker_image_tag=myNewInvoker
 ```

-**Hint:** You can omit the docker image tag parameters in which case `latest` will be used implicitly.
+**Hint:** You can omit the Docker image tag parameters in which case `latest` will be used implicitly.

 ### Cleaning a Single Component
 You can remove a single component just as you would remove the entire deployment stack.